What is an Independent Contractor?

 - Hourly.
 Some contractors get paid on an hourly basis; for example, a computer programmer might get paid for hours worked on programming tasks.

 - By the Job.
 The other payment alternative is to pay for the work done or by the job.
-For example, a blogger might get paid by the number of blog posts created.
-A cleaning service might get paid a set amount for cleaning your office.
+For example, a cleaning service might get paid a set amount for cleaning your office.

-In either case, the contract determines the pay rate.
-A verbal contract is just as good as a written contract, but it's always better to get the details of the pay in writing, to avoid miscommunication.
+A verbal contract is just as valid as a written contract, but it's always better to get the details of the pay in writing, to avoid miscommunication and difficulty proving a case in a lawsuit.

 Including Additional Terms in a Payment Agreement

-In addition to describing the pay type and amount, some other important terms should be included:
+In addition to describing the pay type and amount, some other important terms should be included in a payment agreement or written contract for an independent contractor.

 - How often is payment due?